Mexico's week of drug violence shakes administration

 And Mexico’s seizures of meth labs and the synthetic opioid fentanyl have risen sharply in recent months.

-The spark that set off the chaos in Jalisco and Guanajuato last week was apparently a military attempt to capture a boss from the Jalisco cartel.
+The spark that set off the chaos in Jalisco and Guanajuato last week was apparently the military coming upon a meeting involving a boss from the Jalisco cartel.
+Sandoval, the defense secretary, said the soldiers hadn't known about it and were just trying to intercept a cartel convoy.

 “The narco terrorism of the Jalisco New Generation Cartel is a reaction to the president's change in strategy,” Saucedo said.
 “If the Mexican president continues with this strategy of capturing high-ranking members of the Jalisco cartel, the Jalisco cartel is going to respond with acts of narcoterrorism in the states it controls as part of its vast empire.”

+“We have to know where to employ that force, where to use it, the quantity of people we have to send to reinforce, the specific places and know where we have to act to be able to guarantee security,” Sandoval said.

+He denied the government was not being reactive, noting that in 19 of Mexico's 32 states the National Guard already has superior numbers to state authorities.
+“It is part of a strategy that is already laid out and that we are going to apply accordingly.”

 There have been such terrorist acts before.
-In June of last year, a faction of the Gulf cartel entered the border city of Reynosa and killed 14 people authorities identified as “innocent citizens," as part of a bid to unseat a rival faction that controlled Reynosa.
+In June of last year, a faction of the Gulf cartel entered Reynosa on the border with Texas and killed 14 people authorities identified as “innocent citizens," as part of a bid to unseat a rival faction that controlled Reynosa.

-The only good news, if there is any, is that Saucedo says Jalisco usually tries to cause property damage rather than civilian deaths; he blamed the random killings in Ciudad Juarez on the Mexicles, a gang that works for Sinaloa cartel.

-Ana Vanessa Cardenas, coordinator of the international relations program at Anahuac Mayab University in Merida, said with any other president half the security cabinet would have been ousted, there would be consultations with international experts and work would be underway on new security strategy, but she expects no change from López Obrador who is in denial.
+Ana Vanessa Cardenas, coordinator of the international relations program at Anahuac Mayab University in Merida, said that with any other president half the security Cabinet would have been ousted, there would be consultations with international experts and work would be underway on new security strategy.
+But she expects no change from López Obrador, who she considers to be in denial.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.